-Working with a core rehabilitation specialist or physical therapist is crucial if you want to fully regain your core function and strength after having a baby BUT what about that woman living in a small town that lacks such an amazing resource?
-Jacob Mearse is a midwife and father of seven living in an American military town of 8,000 who has begun raising the standard of care for women after watching his wife struggle to recover.
+Working with a core rehabilitation specialist or physical therapist is crucial if you want to fully regain your core function and strength after having a baby so you can make a safe return to fitness.
+However, what about that woman living in a small town that lacks such an amazing resource?

 It’s all fine and dandy to call for every woman to get physical therapy and rehab after birth, but when there are NONE around, then what?

 Jacob calls himself “dual-hatted” as a certified nurse midwife and psychiatric nurse practitioner serving in the Navy.
 He primarily works in psychiatry but will be catching babies in a hospital once he retires from the military soon.
 He and his wife, April, discovered Fit2B when April became a member.
 We connected with Jacob when he started chiming in with his expert advice in the Fit2B private member forum, and I’m so delighted I had the chance to pick his brain in this interview!